AztecProtocol/aztec-connect-bridges/src/specs/lido/readme.md

 No, the bridge don't maintain a state.
 However, it keep an insignificant amount of token (dust) in the bridge to reduce gas-costs of future transactions.
 By having dust, we don't need to do a `sstore` from `0` to `non-zero`.

-## Is the contract upgradeable?

-No, the bridge is immutable without any admin role.

-## Does the bridge maintain state?

-No, the bridge don't maintain a state.
-However, it keep an insignificant amount of token (dust) in the bridge to reduce gas-costs of future transactions.
-By having dust, we don't need to do a `sstore` from `0` to `non-zero`.

 ## What about withdrawing after the merge and hardfork?

 When Lido can support withdraws directly, a new bridge can be made that performs this interaction.
 Because the bridge don't hold the tokens, the user is free to take his shielded L2 `wstEth` and go to any other bridge to use them to his liking.